allegro/marathon-consul/README.md

 Marathon to Consul bridge for metadata discovery.

 `marathon-consul` takes information provided by the Marathon event bus and forwards it to Consul's KV tree.
+It also re-syncs all the information from Marathon to Consul on startup.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc/generate-toc again -->
 **Table of Contents**